National food of India – Can you guess?

 04. Gulab Jamun

-When it comes to sweet dishes and desserts, Gulab Jamun tops the list.
+Regarding sweet dishes and desserts, Gulab Jamun tops the list.
 It is a preferred sweet served in almost all restaurants, parties, and occasions.
-This is also easily prepared at home and is a delicacy in almost all the states and regions of India.
+This is also easily prepared at home and is a delicacy in nearly all the states and regions of India.

 Gulab jamun is mainly made up of khoya, All-purpose flour/refined wheat flour/ wheat flour, baking powder, clarified butter, and milk.
-It is kneaded to form a dough and molded into small balls which are deep-fried and dropped into the sugar syrup.
+It is kneaded to form a dough, molded into small balls, deep-fried, and dropped into sugar syrup.

 Gulab Jamun